DON GONYEA, Host:

 NEARY: Fitting and Bagnulo know that a delicate combination of factors has to come together to make a neighborhood bookstore succeed.
 But they believe this could be a good time for stores like theirs.
 Fitting says the chains belong to another era.

-Ms. ELAINE PETROCELLI (Co-Owner, Book Passage): It's really hard for me to be sympathetic to the chains.
+ELAINE PETROCELLI: It's really hard for me to be sympathetic to the chains.

 NEARY: Are you worried about e-books and what they mean for stores like yours in the not-too-distant future?

 PETROCELLI: I think it's a challenge and I think that's why it's so great that we can now sell them.
 I think that it's possible that the Kindle could turn into the Betamax - that's my nasty wish - because they won't share with other people.
 You need to buy your book through Amazon in order to use your Kindle.
 All of the other readers, you can work with the Google editions.
 And so I think that's going to be the coming thing.

 NEARY: Petrocelli might be surprised to hear that the chairman of Barnes and Noble, the very chain that once threatened her business, thinks they have something in common.